Code-Institute-Submissions/https-github.com-farah-maria-women-in-coding-history/README.md

 Descriptions of each figure are short and easy to understand with technical terms such as "compiler" fully explained, making the timeline a bit of an introduction to the world of computing in general.

 Every description is accompanied by an image, and most are accompanied by a link to audio or video material for users who want to know more.
-Most people, especially young peopole, learn through all of their senses, not just through sight, so it was important to include audio material as well as videos that provide a 'break' from pure text.
+Most people, especially young people, learn through all of their senses, not just through sight, so it was important to include audio material as well as videos that provide a 'break' from pure text.

 Every image has an 'alt' tag, for users with visual impairments.

 The timeline has a different background for phones than for tablets and larger desktops.
 The smaller the device, the fewer colours used.
 I did not want to crowd the page with strong colours and contrasts for mobile phone screens, as this can affect concentration.
 The bigger desktops have background wallpaper for the timeline to add interest where the background might otherwise look too bare.

 The wallpaper idea, also used for the headings and footers, was inspired by William Morris and the Arts and Crafts Movement.
 The movement roughly correlates with the period when machine readable code started being talked about.
-Morris began his apprenticeship as an embroiderer of textiles in the mid-1800s, when Ada Lovelace was working as a mathemetician in the same city (London).
+Morris began his apprenticeship as an embroiderer of textiles in the mid-1800s, when Ada Lovelace was working as a mathematician in the same city (London).
 Both were associated with radical politics (Morris was a socialist and Ada Lovelace was the daughter of Lord Byron).

 Timeline for mobile phones with neutral background (screenshot from my Huawei P30 lite):